Federal funding updates

 We are staying in close and frequent touch with our senior research officers and federal government relations representatives both with Virginia’s research universities and across the country, and with associations such as the Association of Public and Land-grant Universities, in order to track changes as they develop.

-Should there be any material changes, you will receive an additional communication from me or one of my colleagues.
-More frequent updates and additional resources will continue to be posted on our federal funding updates webpage.
+Should there be any material changes, you will receive additional communication from the OVPRI.
+Additional updates and resources will continue to be posted on our federal funding updates webpage.

 Along with other research universities around the country, VCU is also seeking clarity about what comes next.
 We will communicate new information when we have it and update the OVPRI website with the latest information when available.